sergiudm/notes/SUSTechLearning/robotic motion and control/spatial description and homogeneous transformation.md

 ## Notation
-## frame
-a coordinate system, {A}, with three mutually orthogonal unit vectors.
 ## position
  a point ${}^A P$ is represented as a vector and can equivalently be thought of as a position in space.